 As one agency executive said, “What they are relying on is their ability, as a portfolio media company, to have their own safety net.”
 Other OTT platforms need to figure out a backup plan as well.

 On the Horizon for Programmatic TV Advertising

-The opportunity of addressable TV advertising through OTT tech is hard to ignore.
-We see multiple media and telecommunication companies making moves toward the capability a core part of their offerings.
+The opportunity for addressable TV advertising through OTT tech is hard to ignore.
+We see multiple media and telecommunication companies making moves toward the capability as a core part of their offerings.

 In a time reserved for major broadcast and cable networks, data-driven TV advertising may become central to the conversation.

 For more insights, sign up for MediaRadar’s blog here.